jdhitsolutions/PSTimers/README.md

 ## :watch: MyTimer

->:skull: **NOTE**: The MyTimer class and related commands have been heavily revised and extended.
+:skull: _The MyTimer class and related commands have been heavily revised and extended.
 There are several breaking changes from previous versions of this module.
-It is recommended that you clear existing timers before upgrading and using this version of the module.
+It is recommended that you clear existing timers before upgrading and using this version of the module._

 This module incorporates commands from a previous module that creates simple timer objects.